-This handbook summarizes key aspects of the CAE® Program, and is intended to help you understand why the program was developed, how it is governed, its policies and procedures, and the steps to earning and maintaining the CAE credential.
-The handbook is a useful reference to you as you:
+This handbook summarizes key aspects of the CAE® Program.
+It is intended to help you understand why the program was developed, how it is governed, its policies and procedures, and the steps to earning and maintaining the CAE credential.
+The handbook is a valuable reference for you as you: